isomerpages/mse-sggreenplan/_take-action/green-plan-conversations.md

 ### Singapore Green Plan Conversation on Energy Reset (9 April 2022)
 Senior Minister of State Amy Khor hosted MOT and LTA's third and final virtual Green Plan Conversation on 9 April 2022, focusing on the topic of electric vehicles (EVs) under the Energy Reset pillar.
 Close to 50 participants, comprising motorists, EV drivers, EV enthusiasts and public transport users shared their views and ideas about Singapore's EV transition, charging infrastructure and experience.

 Participants explored attitudes and barriers to EV adoption, including the potential trade-offs and decision points.
 They candidly exchanged concerns on charging access and range anxiety, and also heard from those with EV experiences overseas.
-It was reassuring to note the large-scale deployment of charging points where drivers can look forward to having 3 to 12 access points in each HDB carpark by 2025.
 Participants further brainstormed on ways to foster gracious EV charging etiquette, such as incentivising moving vehicles at 80% charge, public education, facilitating time slot reservations, and having alerts and penalties for idle charging.
 Non-EV drivers also shared the importance of keeping electric public buses and PHC services affordable and accessible.

 ![Conversations](/images/conversations-energy-reset.jpg)